 On March 31, 2016, the FERC conditionally accepted Algonquin tariff modifications and request for waiver that provided an exemption from capacity release bidding requirements for certain types of firm transportation capacity releases by Electric Distribution Companies ("EDCs") that are participating in state-regulated electric reliability programs.
-The modifications were accepted subject to refund and to the outcome of the technical conference to be held within 120 days of the Algonquin Order.
-The effectiveness of the modifications was suspended until, and the modifications will become effective on, the earlier of September 1, 2016 or the date specified in a further FERC order.
 As previously reported, Algonquin stated that the modifications were consistent with the FERC's current policy of exempting releases pursuant to state-regulated retail access programs of natural gas local distribution companies ("LDCs") from bidding requirements.
 Algonquin added that its proposal (i) supports the efforts of EDCs to increase the reliability of supply for natural gas-fired electric generation facilities in New England and to address high electricity prices during peak periods in New England and therefore is in the public interest; and (ii) furthers the FERC's initiatives related to gas-electric coordination.
 On May 9, 2016, the FERC held a technical conference to examine "concerns raised regarding the basis and need for the waiver."
-Speaker presentations were be made by Richard J. Kruse, Spectra Energy/Algonquin Gas Transmission; James Daly, Eversource; Tim Brennan and Stephen McCauley, National Grid; John Rudiak (Connecticut Natural Gas) speaking on behalf of the New England Local Distribution Companies; John Coyle (Partner, Duncan & Allen) speaking on behalf of the MA AG; Craig Adams, Calpine Corporation; Joe Dalton, ENGIE Gas & LNG LLC, Kathy Barrón, Exelon Corporation; Vince Morrissette, Repsol; and Tom Lockett, Tenaska Marketing Ventures.
 Initial comments were due May 31.
 Almost two dozen sets of initial comments were filed, raising numerous issues both in support and in opposition to the Algonquin proposal.
 Reply comments were due June 10, 2016 and were filed by Algonquin Gas Transmission, Sequent Energy Management, L.P. and Tenaska Marketing Ventures, Indicated Shippers, National Grid, Eversource, Repsol, Calpine, Exelon/NextEra, New England LDCs, CT PURA and the MA AG.
-This matter is pending before the FERC